The Global State of CPS Security 2024: Business Impact of Disruptions

 Step 2: Vulnerability Identification

 Once all devices are discovered and cataloged within a centralized, real-time inventory, the second step in establishing strong IoMT security is assessing what vulnerabilities are present within those devices and elsewhere in your environment.
 Due to a diverse number of devices and types of systems in hospital networks, it can be difficult to track assets and manage their vulnerabilities.
 By obtaining a complete and detailed report of every device and its associated risk, you can understand how much of an impact newly published vulnerabilities are likely to have on your environment.
-With a solution that automatically correlates devices with known vulnerabilities as they are disclosed, security teams can take a less tedious and error-prone route to risk remediation.
-This degree of automation and precision provides the granular visibility your organization needs to patch or segment devices quickly and efficiently, and to prevent future risk.

 Step 3: Device Protection

 The next step in improving IoMT security posture is network-centric protection.
 During this stage, segmentation initiatives are typically planned and executed.
-But first, HDOs must ensure they have the required visibility and risk assessment foundation they need to begin their segmentation project.
-Once vulnerability and risk management is assessed, inter-device relationships can be successfully profield and mapped, allowing organizations to determine how the devices within the network are communicating under normal circumstances.
+But first, HDOs must ensure they have the required exposure assessment foundation they need to begin their segmentation project.
+Once exposure management is assessed, inter-device relationships can be successfully profield and mapped, allowing organizations to determine how the devices within the network are communicating under normal circumstances.
 This information can be used to establish each device’s behavioral baseline, from which a series of suitable network policies can then be created, monitored, refined, and tested to ensure accuracy, and enforced via network infrastructure components such as network access control (NAC) solutions or firewalls.
-This approach to network segmentation helps minimize cyber risks to care delivery by obstructing a malicious actor’s ability to move laterally across the network, reducing the potential impact of a cyber attack — and, most importantly, ensuring care protocols and safely patient are prioritized above all else.

 Step 4: Monitoring

 The goal of step four is to ensure security operations center (SOC) personnel can detect, analyze, and respond to potential threats to IoMT devices and the care delivery operations they support in as close to real-time as possible.
 Although discovering, assessing, and protecting the IoMT are essential in preventing cyberattacks, sometimes a breach is inevitable no matter what steps you have in place.
 That’s why a SOC’s role is key in continuous monitoring to prevent attacks from happening in the first place.
 With continuous monitoring — and the set-up of a knowledge base containing all authorized internal and external connections — an analyst can be alerted when unauthorized behavior is detected.
-Effectiveness during this step requires the ability to accurately detect and respond to suspicious medical device communications, which is why it’s important for healthcare organizations to team up with the right CPS security vendor to meet their unique IoMT needs.

 Step 5: Optimization

 Now that assets have been discovered, assessed for vulnerabilities, protected by segmentation, and are continuously being monitored, HDOs can focus on optimizing their operations.
 In step five, healthcare organizations should focus on capturing and enriching asset utilization and efficiency data.
-This data will prove vital in informing decision-making when it comes how assets are purchased, maintained, and allocated.
+This data will prove vital in informing decision-making when it comes to how assets are purchased, maintained, and allocated.
 This new dimension of insight will help improve inventory management in support of maintenance-based operational efficiencies and deliver insights that drive smarter supplier selection processes and procurements.
-To make managing all the connected devices in your IoMT environment easy, Medigate by Claroty has developed a Clinical Device Efficiency (CDE) module.
+To make managing all the connected devices in your IoMT environment easy, Claroty has developed a Clinical Device Efficiency (CDE) module.

 The Claroty Solution for IoMT